AndrewZurn/argonaut-fhir-write-cgm/examples/dexcom-format/README.md

 # Dexcom CGM Data Overview

 This README provides a summary of the key endpoints from the Dexcom Continuous Glucose Monitoring (CGM) sandbox API: `/egvs` and `/devices`, using the V3 version of the API.
+All information was derived from the public documentation provided at the [Dexcom Developer Portal](https://developer.dexcom.com).

 ## Table of Contents